 Every company, in every industry, is transforming into a software business.
 The way enterprises interact with customers, assure quality experiences and optimize revenues is driven by applications and the hybrid, multi-cloud environments underpinning them.
 Success or failure comes down to the software supporting these efforts.
 The pressure of this “run-the-business” software performing properly has significant ramifications for IT professionals.

 - 44% of CIOs fear there could be a threat to the existence of their business if they are unable to manage IT performance.

 - As complexity continues to grow, 74% of CIOs say it could soon become extremely difficult to manage performance efficiently.

 Enterprise “cloud-first” strategies increase complexity

-Underpinning this software revolution is the enterprise cloud, allowing companies to innovate faster and better meet the needs of customers.
-The enterprise cloud is dynamic, hybrid, multi-cloud, and web-scale, containing hundreds of technologies, millions of lines of code and billions of dependencies.
+Underpinning this software revolution is the cloud, allowing companies to innovate faster and better meet the needs of customers.
+The cloud is dynamic, hybrid, multi-cloud, and web-scale, containing hundreds of technologies, millions of lines of code and billions of dependencies.
 However, this transformation isn’t simply about lifting and shifting apps to the cloud, it’s a fundamental shift in how applications are built, deployed and operated.

 - The majority of CIOs are already using or are planning to deploy microservices (88%), containers (86%), serverless computing (85%), PaaS (89%), SaaS (94%), IaaS (91%) and private cloud (95%) in the next 12 months.